Melville

 Employment conditions in Melville rank among the top 10% of areas assessed nationally

-Melville has a highly educated workforce with essential services sectors well represented.
-Its unemployment rate is 1.3%, lower than Greater Perth's 3.9%.
+Melville has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 1.3%.

-Employment growth over the past year was estimated at 5.4%.
-As of June 2025, there are 11,231 residents in work and the unemployment rate is 2.5% below Greater Perth's rate.
-Workforce participation is similar to Greater Perth's 65.2%.
-Employment among residents is concentrated in health care & social assistance, education & training, and professional & technical services.
+Over the past year, estimated employment growth was 5.4%.
+As of June 2025, 11,231 residents are employed while the unemployment rate is 2.5% lower than Greater Perth's rate of 3.9%.
+Workforce participation in Melville is similar to Greater Perth's 65.2%.
+Dominant employment sectors include health care & social assistance, education & training, and professional & technical services.

 Frequently Asked Questions - Employment